anacondong/book/README.md

 ####

 #### How to run:
-Download sources “https://github.com/anacondong/book” unzip and run command  “mvn clean” and “mvn install” then “cd target” and
+Download sources “https://github.com/anacondong/book” unzip and run command  “mvn <br/>
+clean” and “mvn install” <br/>
+then “cd target” and  <br/>
-run program micro service as
+run program micro service as <br/>
-“java -jar book--SNAPSHOT.jar”
+“java -jar book--SNAPSHOT.jar”<br/>

 OR

-Just run as "mvn spring-boot:run"
+Just run as "mvn spring-boot:run"<br/>

 ####